Stephen-RA-King/cv/index.md

 - Designed, developed, coded and debugged automated environments for both Development and QA departments which had a large impact on the agile Kanban two week cadences.
 - Supported DevOps by providing tooling, monitoring dashboards and process automation.
 - Automated microservice deployment by providing Ansible playbooks, Puppet manifests, Python scripts and Linux shell scripts.
-- Supported a challenging microservice infrastructure utilising a multitude of technologies including: Oracle and Vertica DB's, CouchDB, Memcached, Squid, ETL, ActiveMQ, Redis.
+- Supported a challenging microservice infrastructure which utilised a multitude of technologies including: Oracle and Vertica DB's, CouchDB, Memcached, Squid, ETL, ActiveMQ, Redis.
 Virtualized environments were provided by Vagrant, VMware, VirtualBox and KVM.
+- Utilized containerization in the form of Docker to provide consistent development environments.
-Containerization was provided by Docker.
-CI/CD was provided by Jenkins pipelines along with Git.
+- CI/CD was provided by Jenkins pipelines along with Git version control.
-- Provided monitoring with the aid of ELK Stack, Grafana, Graphite and Prometheus.
+- Utilised monitoring tools with the aid of ELK Stack, Grafana, Graphite and Prometheus.

 #### Python QA Engineer, [Solarflare Communications](https://en.wikipedia.org/w/index.php?title=Solarflare&redirect=no) (Mar.
 2010 – Jun.
 2011)
 - Developed and coded an automated test framework in python which along with open source & commercial tools were used to verify performance and protocol functions of 10Gb network devices.